-- As part of the enhanced Project Safe Neighborhoods (PSN) program, the United States Attorney's Offices (USAOs) will develop and implement a district specific violent crime strategy. - All 93 USAOs submitted their six-month data reports by June 27, 2018.
+- As part of the enhanced Project Safe Neighborhoods (PSN) program, the United States Attorney's Offices (USAOs) will develop and implement a district specific violent crime strategy. - The PSN semiannual reporting requirement is a recurring obligation.
+The last full cycle of semiannual reports were due last fall (covering Apr.
+2018 Sept.
+2018), and all 93 USAOs submitted their reports by Dec.
+22, 2018.
+The current round of semiannual reports (covering Oct.
+2018 Mar.
+2019) are due in May 2019.
+An update will be provided during Q3 FY 2019 APG reporting cycle.